Scille/parsec-cloud/docs/rfcs/1030-collaborative-editics.md

 - Better performances since the event can be processed and broadcasted without going trough the PostgreSQL server.
 - Simple code since most of the state is stored in memory.
+- Single server handling the session means trivial ordering of events and monotonic timestamps.

 So to keep those advantages while staying in a Twelve-Factor App philosophy we: